h2non/gentleman/README.md

 - Multiplexer for easy composition capabilities.
 - Strong extensibility via plugins.
 - Easy to configure and use.
+- Ability to intercept or mock HTTP traffic.
 - Convenient helpers and abstractions over Go's HTTP primitives.
 - Built-in JSON, XML and multipart bodies serialization and parsing.
 - Dependency free.